 Membership consists of six elected faculty members, two from each division, plus the Director(s) of the Writing Program and Writing Center, and the Assistant Director of the Writing Center.
 In order to be elected to the committee, each faculty member must have taught at least one writing-intensive (W) course in the previous two years.
-In addition, there will be one student member, to be selected by Student Government, who has been trained as a tutor and served at least once as Writing Assistant to a First-Year Seminar.
+In addition, there will be one student member, to be selected by Student Government, who has been trained as a tutor and served at least once as Writing Center, and the Assistant to a First-Year Seminar.
 The Director(s) of the Writing Program, the Writing Center, and the Assistant Director of the Writing Center are ex officio members of the committee with voice but without vote.
-The Director(s) of the Writing Program shall call the first meeting of the committee for the academic year, at which time the committee, in collaboration with the Director(s) of the Writing Program and Writing Center, shall develop the agenda for the academic year.
+The Director(s) of the Writing Program shall call the first meeting of the committee for the academic year, at which time the committee shall select one of the six elected faculty members as chair.
+The chair of the committee, in collaboration with the Director(s) of the Writing Program and Writing Center, shall develop the agenda for the academic year.

 - a.
 To review and approve new FYS and W course proposals and special requests for W and FYS credit. - b.
-To make recommendations to faculty regarding Writing Program policy.
+To make recommendations to faculty regarding Writing Program policy. - c.
+To consult with other committees and administrators on writing standards and initiatives.

-- c.
-To consult with other committees and administrators on writing standards and initiatives. - d.
+- d.
 To facilitate the cross-campus discussion of issues pertaining to writing and writing instruction as an integral facet of campus culture. - e.
 To periodically review existing W courses in consultation with faculty instructors and department chairs.